 Strong leaders are vital to success in today’s team-based world of work.
 They need to be able to get the best out their people, help them develop and encourage collaboration – even when hybrid working means they aren’t always in the same place at the same time.
 This calls for transformational leadership, where managers inspire their staff to perform effectively by focusing on their needs and supporting them to improve.
+Consequently, transformational models are being adopted by more and more organizations as senior managers lead transformational change.

 What is transformational leadership?

-The concept of transformational leadership was first coined by leadership expert James MacGregor Burns in 1978.
+The transformational leadership philosophy was first coined by leadership expert James MacGregor Burns in 1978.
 He used the term transformational leadership to describe a process where “leaders and their followers help each other to advance to higher levels of morale and motivation.”
 Essentially through the strength of their vision and personality traits, transformational leaders are able to inspire followers to change expectations, perceptions, and motivations to work towards common goals.

-When it comes to type of leader transformational leadership is often seen as the opposite of transactional leadership, which relies on a system of rewards and punishments to drive employee performance.
+When it comes to types of leader transformational leadership is often seen as the opposite of transactional leadership, which relies on a system of rewards and punishments to drive employee performance.
 Transactional leaders focus on ‘give and take’ relationship with followers.
 Instead, the transformational leadership style is based on charisma, not compliance, focusing on the needs of employees and changing cultures to deliver results, making it similar in some ways to servant leadership.
 However, often the two styles of leadership can co-exist within a leader – for example, with a transactional focus on getting the basics of a job done, and a transformational approach to drive inspirational motivation and develop creativity.

 What are the benefits of transformational leadership?

 Transformational leaders inspire and motivate their workforce without micromanaging, increasing engagement by giving employees more room to be creative and providing them with greater control over their work.
 They act as an idealised influence over their team.
-Consequently, research shows that transformational leadership benefits employees and organisations in seven ways:
+Consequently, research shows that authentic transformational leadership benefits employees and organisations in seven ways:

 - It delivers greater career satisfaction as employees feel in control over their working lives and are continually developing their skills